hmazhar/hamelot.io/posts/maya_import.md

 tags: [maya]
 ---

 Maya is a useful tool for visualizing simulation results.
-However sometimes coordinate systems get messed up when going from a right$
+However sometimes coordinate systems get messed up when loading in data.

 Using A vector for position and a quaternion for rotation we have: